How to Process Ingredients for Carp Bait

 Michigan Application

-For the style of fishing I do in Michigan, ingredient processing has to remain practical.
+For the way I fish in Michigan, ingredient processing has to remain practical.

 That changes what I value.